Cut-off phenomenon in the uniform plane Kac walk: Background on representation theory

 \end{lemma} \begin{remark} Note that $m + n + \frac{1}{2} - j - \tb_j \geq 1$ and is increasing in $j$.
 In particular, each term in each $E_s$ is positive. \end{remark}

 \begin{proof} We have Iterating this in (\ref{algebraic_formula}) we obtain

 where $m_S(j) = \#([j-1] \setminus S)$.
 The claim now follows on grouping terms according to $s = |S|$. \end{proof}

-As an example of the previous two lemmas, we now calculate the character ratio of the first few representations.
-These calculations will be used in the proof of the lower bound of Theorem \ref{L^1 cutoff} in the next section.
+As an example of the previous two lemmas, we now calculate the character ratio of several low-dimensional representations.
+These calculations may be used to prove the lower bound of Theorem \ref{L^1 cut-off}, although as this proof appears in Rosenthal's work, we do not reproduce it here.

 \begin{example} The trivial representation $\rho_\vO$ has dimension 1 and character ratio 1.